robin-vjc/ml_e2e/README.md

 Phase II: MLFlow

-- [ ] training stores params, scores and artifacts (train/test sets, and plots) using mlflow
+- [x] training stores params, scores and artifacts (train/test sets, and plots) using mlflow
-   * should be able to remove all print statements
-- [ ] store model and create simple logic to upgrade it to production on training success
+- [x] store model and create simple logic to upgrade it to production on training success
 - [ ] flask model loads current production model if ml server reachable; some local weights if not
-- [ ] add mlflow model server to docker-compose
+- [x] add mlflow model server to docker-compose